-1. What NicAssist lozenge is and what is it used for
+1. What NicAssist lozenge is and what it is used for

 This medicine contains nicotine which belongs to a group of medicines called nicotine replacement therapy (NRT).
-It acts to substitute the nicotine that you normally get from cigarettes and can help you stop smoking.
+It acts to substitute the nicotine that you normally get from cigarettes and can help you to stop smoking.